everest-engineering/terraform-aws-mongodb-packer/README.md

 This module is part of a project to simplify the provisioning of MongoDB on AWS cloud using Terraform.
 You may also wish to consider [one of the other approaches](https://github.com/everest-engineering/terraform-mongodb-provisioning).

-# Terraform module to provision MongoDB using Packer
+# Terraform module to provision MongoDB replica set using Packer

-A terraform module to deploy the mongodb replica set on `AWS`.
+A terraform module to provision the mongodb replica set on `AWS`.

 These types of resources are supported:
 `EC2 instance`